 The initial prototype, consisting of all three components 3D-printed from PLA, is pictured below in Fig. 5.
+The final prototype, fabricated from stainless steel and 3D-printed PLA, is pictured below in Fig. 11.

-Fig. 5 Initial 3D printed prototype, consisting of top, middle, and base parts along with the pole clamp
+Fig. 10 Initial 3D printed prototype, consisting of top, middle, and base parts along with the pole clamp